 I was craving cinnamon rolls recently and thought I should create a new variation.
 The roll itself is really like a blank canvas, and there’s no reason it has to only be stuffed with butter, brown sugar and cinnamon.
 Right now it’s orange season so I’ve had lots of fresh oranges around.
 So, I thought to put something lighter and a little healthier inside.
 Strawberry and orange go really well together and it’s a perfect light and citrusy flavor to brighten your day.
 We really need that right now as February has been nothing but storms.

 You can make my Strawberry Preserves, or you can buy them at the market too.
 I’ve even made these rolls the evening before, then just warmed them up in the oven the next morning and made the icing then.
 They heat up really well in the oven the second time around, so if you want to prep them the night before go right ahead!

-In the bowl of your stand mixer fitted with dough hook, add the yeast and hot water.
-Stir to combine and let sit for 3-5 minutes.
+Method In the bowl of a stand mixer fitted with the dough hook, add the yeast and hot water.
+Stir to combine and let sit for 3 to 5 minutes.

 In a medium pot over medium heat, add the butter and milk.
 Stir until completely melted, remove from heat.

 Add the flour, sugar and salt to the mixing bowl in that order.

 Add the egg and milk mixture and knead on speed 2 to 4 for 5 minutes.